wukongdaily/gl-inet-onescript/README.md

   to prevent the issue of Android native TV not connecting to Wi-Fi for the first time.
 * Other GL models and functions are under development; adaptations will be made based on audience feedback in the future.
 * This script is only for my audience, and I'm not an expert.
 It's a free tool made for the convenience of viewers.
+* press H/h to return to the old version of the video
 * If you encounter problems, you can raise an issue, provide screenshots, or attach logs.
 #
 ![](https://github.com/wukongdaily/gl-inet-onescript/blob/master/res/screenshot.jpg)